kazi-m22/Split-It/README.md

 # Split-It
-Image cropping for dataset
+Image cropping for making  dataset for Bangla Number Detection

-##Still buggy, it's being updated
+## Arrange files as follows:
+### 1.Clone the directory
+### 2.Keep scanned images in 'images' folder

+##input: